ariady-putra/aiken_trie/README.md

 ## Introduction

-The Aiken Trie project provides a Aiken-based implementation of Tries for the Cardano blockchain.
+The Aiken Trie project provides a Aiken-based implementation of Distributed Tries for the Cardano blockchain.
 This project allows developers to leverage the security and efficiency of Tries in their Cardano smart contracts, ensuring data integrity and efficient data verification.
+This project uniquely allows scalable data structures across multiple utxos, with a developer-friendly typescript api.

 This project is funded by the Cardano Treasury in [Catalyst Fund 10](https://projectcatalyst.io/funds/10/f10-osde-open-source-dev-ecosystem/anastasia-labs-the-trifecta-of-data-structures-tries-tries-and-linked-lists-for-cutting-edge-contracts) and is aimed at enhancing the capabilities of Cardano smart contracts in handling complex data structures.